gilliorem/master-vim/master-vim02.md

 2.5	QUESTIONS:
-	How do I go move backwards word by word ?
+	How do I go move backwards word by word ? to move forwards word by word I use 'w' like word. to move backwards word by word, I use 'b' like backwards. much easier thant CTRL-right-arrow, right ?
 	How do I jump at the end of a word ?
 	How do I switch back to normal mode ?